giellalt/giellalt.github.io/ling/LinguisticAnalysis.md

 Use the word analysers in two ways:

-a, send lists with one word per line through them: `cat wordlist | hfst-lookup smn.hfstol`
+a, send lists with one word per line through them, with the command:

+`cat wordlist | hfst-lookup smn.hfstol`

+b. use the analyser interactively (put it on stand-by) with the
+command:

+`hfst-lookup smn.hfstol`

-b. use the analyser interactively (put it on stand-by) with ` hfst-lookup smn.hfstol` and feed it with one word at a time (press ENTER).
-Leave the program with `ctrl C`.
+Then write one word at a time and press **ENTER**.
+Leave the program with the command  `ctrl C`.

 ### 3.3.
 Spellers